Program Coordinator-Medical Genetics Residency

 Our program is accredited by the ACGME Residency Review Committee in Medical Genetics.
 We participate in ERAS and the fellowship Match through NRMP.

-We also have been approved for a five-year combined pediatrics/medical genetics residency program at our institution.
-For more information about the Pediatric residency portion of the five-year program, feel free to visit the Pediatric residency web page.
+We also have been approved for a four-year combined pediatrics/medical genetics residency program at our institution.
+For more information about the Pediatric residency portion of the four-year program, feel free to visit the Pediatric residency web page.
+Download a sample block diagram for more information about the rotation schedule.
 Interested applicants should apply through ERAS as well.
 Residents are selected for this program through the Main Match through NRMP.

 The primary location for resident training is Nationwide Children’s Hospital.
 However, rotations in Adult and Cancer Genetics and Perinatal/Prenatal Diagnosis are conducted at The Ohio State University.
 Residents must also complete rotations in laboratories at Nationwide Children’s Hospital and The Ohio State University.
-Residents are required to take graduate level courses at the end of their first year in Human Genetics and Medical Cytogenetics at The Ohio State University.
+Residents are required to take a graduate level course at the end of their first year in Medical Cytogenetics at The Ohio State University.
+As a part of Pediatric Genetics rotations, residents participate in several multidisciplinary subspecialty clinics including:

-For the two-year categorical Medical Genetics residency, completion of at least two years of a primary residency in an ACGME-accredited program is required prior to entering a medical genetics residency.
+For the two-year categorical Medical Genetics residency, completion of at least two years of a primary residency in an ACGME-accredited program is desired prior to entering a medical genetics residency.

 Download the Genetics Residency Admission Criteria for more information about eligibility.

-For the five-year combined Pediatrics-Medical Genetics residency, completion of a U.S. medical school or at least one year of residency in the United States is required prior to beginning the five-year program.
+For the four-year combined Pediatrics-Medical Genetics residency, completion of a U.S. medical school or at least one year of residency in the United States is required prior to beginning the four-year program.

 Please note that our institution requests a J1 visa for non-citizens.